kubernetes/community/committee-code-of-conduct/election.md

 The Steering Committee will accept nominations for at least 1 week.
 Though the Steering Committee may choose to accept nominations for longer.
-After the announced nomination period the Steering Committee will hold a private ballot election using time-limited [Condorcet] ranking use the [Schulze method] to break ties.
+After the announced nomination period the Steering Committee will hold a private ballot election using time-limited [Condorcet] ranking with the [Schulze method] to break ties.
 The Steering Committee will publicly announce the results of the election.

 #### Nomination process